israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Methods

 Symbol.for(key)
     Searches for existing symbols with the given key and returns it if found.
+Otherwise a new symbol gets created in the global symbol registry with this key.